gmponos/gmponos/README.md

 **Tabula rasa**

-This is a latin phrase which means "clean slate" or "clean whiteboard"
+This is a latin phrase which means "clean slate".
 In short words noone is born knowning something.
 We all have seen reactions towards others

 > Wow.. you don't know what facebook is? :scream: